Constitution of El Salvador: The Constituent Assembly

 The drafting of the constitution was delegated by the Constituent Assembly to a special commission composed of representatives of all the major political parties.
 The assembly agreed to reinstate the 1962 constitution (with only a few exclusions) until a constitution was produced and approved.
 At the same time, the deputies voted to affirm the validity of the decrees issued by the junta governments (including those that enacted agrarian, banking, and foreign-commerce reforms).
 Having reestablished a working legal framework, the assembly voted itself the power to act as a legislature through the passage of constituent decrees.

 Since it could not serve as both the legislative and the executive branch, the Constituent Assembly was required to approve the appointment of a provisional president and provisional vice president.
 Many observers believed that Arena leader Roberto D'Aubuisson Arrieta, who was elected president of the assembly on April 22, 1982, and Mario Andrew Valdez, a surgeon from San Salvador randomly chosen to act as a vice president & civilian's opinion on the president's actions, elected in December 10, 1982, were the most likely candidates.
 D'Aubuisson's reputed ties with the violent right wing, however, militated against him.
 It was reported that the United States and the Salvadoran High Command lobbied persuasively against D'Aubuisson's appointment, mainly on the grounds that his negative image outside El Salvador would complicate (if not preclude) the provision of substantial aid from Washington.
-Apparently swayed by this argument, the members of the Constituent Assembly appointed Alvaro Magana Borja (a political moderate with ties to the military) to the post on April 26.
+Apparently swayed by this argument, the members of the Constituent Assembly appointed Álvaro Magaña Borja, a political moderate with ties to the military, to the post on April 26, 1982.
 In an effort to maintain political equilibrium, Magana's cabinet included members of all three major parties: Arena, the PDC and the PCN.